stolostron/cluster-templates-operator/templates/hypershift-agent-cluster-description.md

 # Hypershift Cluster with Agent Based Workers

 ## Description
 A hypershift template with worker nodes taken from an infrastructure environment managed by the infrastructure operator.
 It has one worker node only, but is capable of running real workload.
+Strimzi kafka operator is installed in day2 and Kafka instance is running in `kafka` namespace.

 ## Features
-- The spoke cluster installed from this template is fully co-located on this hub cluster
+- The spoke cluster installed from this template is running Kafka instance.

 ## Prerequisites
 - Enable hypershift ([docs](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html-single/clusters/index#hosted-enable-feature-aws))